Code-Institute-Submissions/ci_ms1_portfolio/README.md

 Provides a contact form to allow users a direct contact.
 A text field provides space for messages and is with names and e-mail required to allow an answer.
 A checkbox allows an urgent callback-message.

 A modal informs about educational purpose of the homepage and that no data has been saved/submitted after “submit”-button has been clicked.
-Note: As the “submit” button does not transmit the input messages, the “required” part of the inputs is not fully functional (just a red border, no mandatory-message).
+Note: As the “submit” button does not transmit the input messages, the “required” part of the inputs is not fully functional (just a red border, no mandatory-popup-message).
+A "submit" button type will trigger a page reload and thereby hide the explaining modal.
+Change type from "button" back to "submit" when form transmission is implemented.

 ### Features left to Implement
 * Build a dynamic timeline for the working history section, to emphasize the ongoing further education parallel to full-time-work by temporal positioning of elements.